bsc-quantic/Lexers.jl/README.md

 `Lexers` is a Julia library for easy implementation of lexers (aka _tokenizers_).

-It has no dependencies and works from Julia 1.6 onwards.
+It has no dependencies and has support for Julia 1.6 and later.

 ## Usage